 - B1.
-Indicate if the participant has in the past year had pain, aching or burning in both her feet and legs at around the same time.
+Indicate if the participant has in the past year had pain, aching or burning in both her feet, or both feet and both legs, at around the same time.
 If the participant responds in the negative, then circle "2" and skip to Question B2. - a.
 Have the participant use the scale on the NP02 response card.
 Ask her to rate the severity in her right foot and leg where 1 is mild and 10 is severe. - b.
 Have the participant use the scale on the NP02 response card.
 Ask her to rate the severity in her left foot and leg where 1 is mild and 10 is severe. - B2.
 Read the example.
-Indicate if the participant has in the past year had "pins and needles" in both her feet and legs at around the same time.
+Indicate if the participant has in the past year had "pins and needles" in both her feet, or both feet and both legs, at around the same time.
 If the participant responds in the negative, then circle "2" and skip to Question B3.
 Please be sure that the participant understands that the example provided in Question B2 is just an example.
 Do not record symptoms due to the example provided.
 PROBE: Do not record 'yes' if the participant has experienced "pins and needles" caused simply by sitting too long. - a.
 Ask the participant to rate the severity in her right foot and leg. - b.
 Ask the participant to rate the severity in her left foot and leg. - B3.
 Read the example.
-Indicate if the participant has in the past year had numbness in both her feet and legs at around the same time.
+Indicate if the participant has in the past year had numbness in both her feet, or both feet and both legs, at around the same time.
 If the participant responds in the negative, then circle "2" and skip to Section C. Please be sure that the participant understands that the example provided in Question B3 is just an example.
 Do not record symptoms due to the example provided.
 PROBE: Do not record 'yes' if the participant has experienced numbness caused simply by Novocaine or Orajel. - a.
 Ask the participant to rate the severity in her right foot and leg. - b.
 Ask the participant to rate the severity in her left foot and leg.

-NOTE: IF PARTICIPANT RATES CURRENT PAIN AS "8" OR ABOVE IN QUESTIONS B1 - B3, THEN REFER PARTICIPANT TO HER PRIMARY CARE PROVIDER OR A NEUROLOGIST.
+NOTE: IF PARTICIPANT RATES CURRENT PAIN AS "8" OR ABOVE IN QUESTIONS B1 THROUGH B3, THEN REFER PARTICIPANT TO HER PRIMARY CARE PROVIDER OR A NEUROLOGIST.